thephotocrm/thephotocrm/replit.md

 *   **Automation System:** Event-driven engine for scheduled tasks, supporting stage-based triggers, dynamic content, and multi-channel delivery.
 *   **Email Marketing Platform:** Drip campaign system with templates, 3-phase timing, and a block-based visual email builder.
 *   **Two-Way SMS Communication:** Twilio integration for SMS/MMS, including message logging and Cloudinary for MMS image hosting.
+*   **Client Portal Messaging:** HoneyBook-style activity feed messaging system where clients can send messages to photographers through their portal.
+Messages are delivered via email to photographers and logged in the project activity feed (SMS messages are photographer-only and not visible to clients).
 *   **Payment Processing:** Stripe Connect integration with configurable platform fees.
 *   **Contract & E-Signature System:** Honeybook-style contract generation with dual signature capture and dynamic templates.
 *   **Google Integration:** OAuth for Calendar, Meet, and Gmail API for email sending and reply capture.